damnhandy/Handy-URI-Templates/README.md

 # Handy URI Templates

-This project is an implementation of [RFC6570](http://tools.ietf.org/html/rfc6570) written in Java.
+This project is a compliant implementation of [RFC6570](http://tools.ietf.org/html/rfc6570) written in Java supporting up to level 4 expressions.

 ## Maven